-Risky Business: New Economics, New Science, and Architectural Practice
+Risky Business: How the New Economy Can Create a New Ecology for Architectural Practice

-ELLEN GRIMES University of Illinois at Chicago
+ELLEN DINEEN GRIMES University of Illinois at Chicago

 In Risky Business, the cynical 1983 comedy that made Tom Cruise a star, his character, a high school senior named Joel Goodsen, guilessly ruins his parents' most precious possessions when they leave him home alone.
 The plot unfolds as he desperately tries to repair and recover the elaborate treasures of upper class suburban life while carrying on an increasingly futile attempt to get accepted to Princeton.
 He succeeds, almost still guileless, haven gotten the girl and an acceptance letter.
 Along the way, he's run a brothel out of the family home and he's had a few encounters with his girlfriend's 'manager' [she's a prostitute].
 In the end, it's not exactly clear what's more important, the girl or the letter or his parents' forgiveness.
-It's a tell-tale post-modern narrative; sex, success, love, all caught together.
+It's a telltale post-modern narrative; sex, success, love, all caught together.

-The Goodsen family home, a Highland Park Dutch Colonial, is oddly similar to the pink house Frank Gehry would deconstruct in Santa Monica in 1979.
-That 80's architectural icon, which marked Gehry's emergence as the ultimate architectural form-maker for the end of the century, looked as if it had collided with the detritus of a dying industrial culture.
+The Goodsen family home, a Dutch Colonial in suburban Chicago, is oddly similar to the pink house Frank Gehry would deconstruct in Santa Monica in 1979.
+That 80s architectural icon, which marked Gehry's emergence as the ultimate architectural form-maker for the end of the century, looked as if it had collided with the detritus of a dying industrial culture.
 Some kind of chaos seemed to be threatening American life.
-If Gehry's house depended upon an aestheticization of that chaos, the fragile, restored tranquility of the Goodsen household depended upon the chaotic flux of risky [or, risquÈ] business.
+If Gehry's house depended upon an aestheticization of that chaos, the fragile, restored tranquility of the Goodsen household depended upon the chaotic flux of risky [or, risqué] business.

 As Joel, Cruise learns the lessons of the post-industrial economy, and exploits his guilty innocence to gain access to those institutions that would brand him as an elite worker in the knowledge economy.
 He discovers that experience is more important than substance, and financial success depends upon a network of relations [here it's intimate relations] not production.
 Inventing opportunity, adjusting objectives and intentions along the way, transferring and transforming experience and information, becomes the operative strategy an economy that's become a great collective network of desire.
+Clearly, value is produced in a manner that defies the rational, push pull Newtonian physics of the industrial economy.
+Cruise operates through systems of exchange that are far more complex than the 'entreprenuerial' training offered to him by his high school's business club.